kuzzleio/documentation-old/src/sdk-reference/memory-storage/lindex.md

 ---

-## Callback response
+## Callback Response

-Resolves to a string containing the retrieved element's value.
+Returns a string containing the retrieved element's value.